Cherry Shrimp Selective Breeding Guide For Beginners

 • If your shrimp has recently molted, don’t cull right away.
 Wait for a few days.
 Molting can affect the color.

-• This is a very important part and you need to pay attention to it.
+• This is a very important part, and you need to pay attention to it.
 Male shrimps generally don’t have as vibrant color as the females.
 As a result, if you don’t know the gender, you can accidentally cull all the male shrimps in the tank.
 I have seen this happen quite a few times.
-Here are the differences between male vs female cherry shrimps you need to know.
+Here are the differences between male and female cherry shrimps you need to know.

 • Don’t think about culling until you have at least 50-60 shrimps in the tank.
 It is fruitless to cull when you only have 10 shrimps in the tank.